adrianocastro189/stormwind-library/documentation/docs/resources/core/configuration.md

 Settings are a **subset** of configurations that are meant to be changed by the user.
-That said, the Configuration class is also used to handle the settings if the addon developer wants to.
+That said, the Configuration class is also used to handle the settings if the addon developer wants to, but not restricted to that.

 :::